MinishLab/vicinity/README.md

 # Initialize the Vicinity instance (using the basic backend and cosine metric)
 vicinity = Vicinity.from_vectors_and_items(vectors=vectors, items=items, backend_type=Backend.BASIC, metric=Metric.COSINE)

+# Create a query vector
+query_vector = np.random.rand(128)

 # Query for nearest neighbors with a top-k search
-query_vector = np.random.rand(128)
 results = vicinity.query([query_vector], k=3)

 # Query for nearest neighbors with a threshold search